EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 </ItemGroup>
 ```

-This way, .NET knows allows the code defined in the `VehicleQuotes` project to be used within the `VehicleQuotes.CreateUser` project.
+This way, .NET allows the code defined in the `VehicleQuotes` project to be used within the `VehicleQuotes.CreateUser` project.

 > You can learn more about the add reference command in [the official docs](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-add-reference).

 # Setting up Dependency Injection in the Console App

 As a result of the previous steps, our new console app now has access to the classes defined within the web app.
 However, classes by themselves are no good if we can't actually create instances of them that we can interact with.
-The premier method for getting instance of classes in .NET is via dependency injection.
+The premier method for making instances of classes available throughout a .NET application is via [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).
 So, we need to set that up for our little console app.

 Dependency injection is something that comes set up out of the box for ASP.NET web apps.
-Luckily for us, .NET makes it fairly easy for us to leverage the same components for use within console apps as well.
+Luckily for us, .NET makes it fairly easy to set this up in console apps as well by leveraging the same components.

 For this app, we want to create user accounts.
 In the web app, user account management is done via [ASP.NET Core Identity]((https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-6.0&tabs=netcore-cli)).
 Specifically, the `UserManager` class is used to create new user accounts.
 This console app will do the same.

-> Take a look at `VehicleQuotes/Controllers/UsersController.cs` to see how the user accounts are created.
+> Take a look at [`VehicleQuotes/Controllers/UsersController.cs`](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/blob/backend-task/VehicleQuotes/Controllers/UsersController.cs) to see how the user accounts are created.
 If you'd like to know more about integrating ASP.NET Core Identity into an existing web app, I wrote [an article](https://www.endpointdev.com/blog/2022/06/implementing-authentication-in-asp.net-core-web-apis/) about it.

 Before we do the dependency injection setup, let's add a new class to our console app project that will encapsulate the logic of leveraging the `UserManager` for user account creation.
-In other words, this is the core of the backend task that we want the console app to perform.
+This is the actual task that we want to perform.
 The new class will be defined in `VehicleQuotes.CreateUser/UserCreator.cs` and these will be its contents:

 ```csharp
 using Microsoft.AspNetCore.Identity;